Halva: India

 India has many types of halva, some unique to particular regions of the country.
 It is one of the popular sweets of India usually made from semolina.

 The town of Bhatkal in Coastal Karnataka is famous for its unique banana halwa which is infused with either whole cashews, pistachio or almonds.
 This type of authentic halwa is a specialty of the Muslims of this town.
-The Udupi cuisine has halwa made from banana, wheat, ashgourd, and jackfuit.
+The Udupi cuisine has halwa made from banana, wheat, ashgourd, and jackfruit.

 It is speculated that halva (or halwa) is associated with Indian traditions and culture.
 Written records of sweets from Mānasollāsa mention a sweet called shali-anna, a type of semolina halwa which is today known as kesari in South India.

 Tirunelveli in Tamil Nadu is known for its wheat halwa.
 Its preparation is a laborious process that "is slowly seeing this sweet disappear."
 Unlike other sweets, the extra ghee is not drained out but forms an outer layer.
 This increases the shelf life of the halwa.
 Locals attribute the unique taste of the halwa to the water of the Thamirabarani.

-The history of Kozhikode Halwa in Kerala could trace back to Zamorin era.
-Zamorin invited chefs from Gujarat to prepare halwa for their royal feast.
-They were also granted places to stay beside royal kitchen.
-This settlement later evolved as sweet sellers street, nowadays known as SM (Sweet Meat) Street or Mittayitheruvu.
+The history of Kozhikode Halwa in Kerala could trace back to the Zamorin era.
+The Zamorin invited chefs from Gujarat to prepare halwa for their royal feast.
+They were also granted places to stay beside the royal kitchen.
+This settlement later evolved as a sweet sellers' street, nowadays known as SM (Sweet Meat) Street or Mittayitheruvu.
 Kozhikode halwa is made of pure coconut oil, not from ghee.
 Kozhikode halwa also builds religious harmony; Ayyappa devotees from neighboring states Karnataka and Andhra Pradesh buy halwa and chips like prasadam (sacred food).
 They distribute them among their neighbors and friends, who consume them with a religious zeal.